faisalshakeel001/StockManagementSystem/README.md

   - Database: Contains the ConnectionFactory class that retrieves the database connection and verifies user credentials for the application.
   - User Interface (UI): Contains all the GUI classes making up the interface layer of the software.

-Click [here](src/com/inventory/) to skip directly to the source code.

 ## Work-in-Progress